marcusgia2505/classsExGameInstructions/docs/Develop.rst

 	You can delete the element by pressing *delete element*.
 You have to confirm a deletion.
 After that a deletion cannot be reversed.

 Groups, treatments and roles boxes
-	If you have defined groups, treatments or roles, a box appears where you can also choose whether the element shall be displayed for all groups, treatments or roles or for special groups, treatments or roles only.
+	If you have defined groups, treatments or roles (more information about this in the next chapter), a box appears where you can also choose whether the element shall be displayed for all groups, treatments or roles or for special groups, treatments or roles only.

 .. note:: Restricting the display and execution of elements for certain groups, treatments or roles can be both done with the boxes and with the display condition.
 With the boxes, you can limit the display on to one group, role or treatment.
 With the display condition you can combine different conditions or allow for multiple group, roles or treatments.